 Above: I purchased my dried flowers at The Herb Shoppe, home to my favorite allergy tea.

-Above: After grinding all of my ingredients, I mixed them together in a stainless steel bowl.
+Above: After grinding all the ingredients, I mixed them in a stainless steel bowl.

 Above: The fine bentonite clay coats all of the ingredients, so you won't actually be able to see the pops of purple and pink until you wet the clay to use.
 I sprinkled some extra dried flowers on top of my mixture, just to make it look pretty.